This is one of my favorite Christmas craft DIYs, my Christmas Tree Pillow. It’s easy to make and looks store-bought but it’s handmade.

 The free-motion quilting foot, sometimes called a darning foot, is designed so that the sewing machine needle passes through a small ring on the foot.
 Instead of hopping, these feet float over the fabric without providing pressure.
 The Foot releases the fabric when the needle is in the upper position, allowing you to move the fabric freely.

 All you need is the free-motion foot for your machine.
 This foot may vary based on your type of machine but I linked a “universal” one.

 I read a lot about lowering the “feed dogs” on your machine when stitching free-motion embroidery.
 Feed dogs are the little teeth on your sewing machine that feed your fabric evenly through the machine.
 These teeth are extremely important because they help us produce perfectly spaced, even stitches whenever we sew garments, piece quilts, or applique shapes on our machine.
 You should lower the feed dogs for free-motion embroidery.

 For this pillow, I lowered the feed dogs using a lever on my machine.
 If your machine doesn’t have that option, you can use a Supreme Slider instead.

 The best thing about free embroidery is that it doesn’t need to be perfect.
 I love how it looks when the two layers of stitches don’t match.
 And I love being able to push the fabric wherever I want it to go.

 I loved making this tree.
 I had no pattern and all I did was sew a lot of “loops’.
 It was “free-handed” and not perfect.
 That is why I like it so much.
 As you can see, I roughly stitched over the painted shape, not worrying if the shape was covered or if I stitched out of the lines.

 Watch My DIY Video

-You can watch my tutorial on my Facebook to see how to do this.
+You can watch my video to see how to do this.